olivergondza/olivergondza.github.io/_posts/2019-03-01-decommisioning.md

 ## Kill It

-At last, once noone objected (in a way we not be able to manage) to announcements or breakage, we would have surely caused provided someone relayed on the service, we are as confident as we are ever going to get to kill the service.
+At last, once noone objected (in a way we would not be able to manage) to announcements or breakage, we would have surely caused provided someone relayed on the service, we are as confident as we are ever going to get to kill the service.